0xlgtm/0xlgtm.com/content/blog/solidity-gas-optimization-deep-dive.md

 Assume we that have the following problem:

-> The students recently had four different exams and the school want to store their grades on a smart contract.
+> The students recently completed four different exams and the school want to store their grades on a smart contract.
 The maximum grade for each test is 100.

 The following [code example](https://github.com/0xlgtm/gas-optimization-deep-dive-source-code/blob/main/src/StoragePacking.sol) contains two solutions to solve this problem.